codsen/codsen/packages/js-row-num/readme.md

 ## Idea

 When I create libraries, add new features to them and/or look for bugs, I rely on `console.log` statements.
 On every one of our libraries, there's Rollup plugins set ([rollup-plugin-strip](https://www.npmjs.com/package/rollup-plugin-strip) and [rollup-plugin-cleanup](https://www.npmjs.com/package/rollup-plugin-cleanup)) who remove all comments and `console.log` statements from the built files that later get published (`dist/` folder's contents).
-This means, we can commit our source files (`src/` folder's contents) **with** `console.log` statements.
+This means we can commit our source files (`src/` folder's contents) **with** `console.log` statements.

 Now, when troubleshooting code, there are two essential pieces of information: **what** happened and **from where** it happened: